benroberts999/ampsci/doc/compilation.md

 * c++ compiler that supports c++17
   * Tested with clang version 6 and newer; gcc version 7 and newer
-  * Also tested with intel [icc 2021.2.0], though this is tested infrequently
+  * Also tested with Intel [icc 2021.9.0], though this is tested infrequently
 * LAPACK and BLAS libraries [netlib.org/lapack/](http://www.netlib.org/lapack/)
 * GSL (GNU scientific libraries) [gnu.org/software/gsl/](https://www.gnu.org/software/gsl/) [version 2.0 or newer*]
   * (it _should_ also work with older versions of GSL, but this is not regularly tested and therefore not guaranteed)